My One Goal When Teaching Guitar

 Why you need a guitar teaching

-Firstly, there are a number of things you really need a guitar teacher for.
-Whether you paid someone locally to help you with this list or you have a friend who doesn’t mind helping you.
+Firstly, there are a number of things only a guitar teacher can help with, whether you pay a local tutor or have a friend who willing to help.

 - How you sit, hold the guitar